 I thought back about a gumbo I ate that was probably one of the best my taste buds have experienced in a long time.
 The make up of this gumbo was very special, and you probably can’t find this one in any cookbook around because some of the ingredients are intangible.

-It starts off like most recipes of this tasty, Cajun delight.
-A roux, cooked to a deep-brown hue, some browned onions, some good homemade stock, and then the meat is added.
-Many different combinations of meats or seafood are used in the preparation of this "liquid gold" we call gumbo.
-But this one consisted of a couple of squirrels, one rabbit, a handful of doves, and a little chicken topped off with andouille and smoked sausage.
+It starts off like most recipes of this tasty Cajun delight, a roux cooked to a deep brown hue, some browned onions, some good home made stock and then the meat.
+Many different combinations of meats or seafood are used in the preparation of this “liquid gold” we call gumbo.
+But this one consisted of a couple of squirrels, one rabbit, a handful of doves and a little chicken topped off with andouille and smoked sausage.

-Here's why this one is different.
-The squirrel, rabbit, and doves were provided by a young boy that loves to hunt, my nephew Taylor Diez.
-It's taken him nearly a year to build up this stash of goodies as his opportunities sometimes come sparingly.
-But he takes advantage of them all.
+Here’s why this one is different.
+The squirrel, rabbit and doves were provided by a young boy who loves to hunt, my nephew Taylor Diez.
+It’s taken him nearly a year to build up this stash of goodies as his opportunities sometimes comes sparingly, but he takes advantage of them all.

 All these ingredients add up to make a great success story, in the kitchen and in the life of a young man.
 Only a momma (Bernadine, better known as Bernie) can bring to life the dream of a kid that’s had success in the field become a reality.

-Now, David was from Tennessee and not only did he not understand our enthusiasm for catching the weird looking creatures, he wouldn't touch them either.
-But we found a way to include him in our quest to catch enough mudbugs to eat (yeah right!).
+Now David was from Tennessee, and not only didn’t he understand our enthusiasm for catching the weird looking creatures, he wouldn’t touch them either.
+But we found a way to include him in our quest to catch enough mudbugs to eat, yea right!
 He could spot the crawfish by their whiskers on top of the water, his eyesight was unbelievable!
 So he would spot them and we would do the dirty work, catching every one he saw.

 Another momma memory came via my Aunt Cat.
-Jeff Bourque is my first cousin and along Bayou Francois.
-My brother Cliff, Jeff, and I were inseparable in the summertime spending all of our time fishing.
+Jeff Bourque is my first cousin and lives along Bayou Francois.
+Me, my brother Cliff and Jeff were inseparable in the summertime, spending all of our time fishing.

-One of those days we were trying to provide some fine dining fare for our lunch.
-We did our best to catch bream, catfish, or any other desirable species for Aunt Cat to fry.
+One of those days we were trying our best to provide some fine dining fare for our lunch.
+We did our best to catch bream, catfish or any other desirable species for Aunt Cat to fry.
 We did catch plenty enough to eat but not the kind we were expecting.